s2135678/SoftwareDevelopment/UI_design.md

 Thirdly, only one navigation bar is located at the top of each page.
 Many game collection and sourcing websites have 3 – 4 navigation bars placed on all sides of the page, overcrowding the screen.
 Our web application will have one main bar at the top, which will be present in all pages.

 Lastly, our web application will use dark color palette (navy, black and dark grey) to contrast with vibrant colors of games and to reduce strains to eyes.
-However, other color options will also be available to take account of those with color disabilities (See 3.1 Accessibility).
+However, other color options will also be available to take account of those with color disabilities (See Section 3.1).

 ### 3.2.2 Consistent Layout